SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 To see the entire hierarchy of all global accounts as well as the included directories and subaccounts, use the '--hierarchy' parameter.
 You can then select a target from this list.

 Parameters:
-  --hierarchy,-h                  (Optional) Browse the entire hierarchy of all global accounts to select a target.
+  --hierarchy,-h [BOOL]           (Optional) Browse the entire hierarchy of all global accounts to select a target.
   --global-account,-ga SUBDOMAIN  (Optional) You can omit SUBDOMAIN as only the global account of the active login can be targeted.
   --directory,-dir ID             (Optional) The ID of the directory to be targeted.
   --subaccount,-sa ID             (Optional) The ID of the subaccount to be targeted.